Top 3 Places to Go Hiking in the Smoky Mountains This Spring

 2. Gregory Ridge Trail

 While the Gregory Ridge Trail is considered one of the more challenging places to go hiking in the Smoky Mountains, it is well worth the effort!
-The trail is located near the Cades Cove area of the national park and offers an 11.6 mile round trip hike complete with beautiful wildflowers.
+The trail is located near the Cades Cove area of the national park and offers an 11.6-mile round-trip hike complete with beautiful wildflowers.
 While hiking along the Gregory Ridge Trail, you will enjoy the fabulous views of the flame azaleas that reach their peak late in the spring season.
 Once you reach the top of Gregory Bald, you will be rewarded with the sights of Cades Cove, Rich Mountain, Nantahala National Forest, and the Yellow Creek Mountains.

 3. Rich Mountain Loop

 While the Cades Cove area of the park is spectacular in the spring, it is also very popular and can be quite busy!
 If you want to explore Cades Cove without the crowds, take a hike along the Rich Mountain Loop.
 This trail is 8.3 miles round trip and reaches a maximum elevation of 3,691 feet, making it the perfect spot to soak in the views of Cades Cove.
 The trail begins at the beginning of the Loop Road before reaching the John Oliver Cabin, then climbs toward the crest of Rich Mountain and continues to Crooked Arm Ridge Trail.
 While hiking along this trail, there is a good chance you will spot some deer and you might even come across a black bear!
+The combination of history and wildlife makes this one of the best hikes in the Smoky Mountains!

-Now since you know where to go hiking in the Smoky Mountains this spring, you are ready for an exciting outdoor adventure!
+Now that you know where to go hiking in the Smoky Mountains this spring, you are ready for an exciting outdoor adventure!
 If you want to experience even more of the great outdoors this spring, take advantage of one of our spring trips on the Pigeon River!
 We hope to see you this spring at SMO Rafting!